CamJam-EduKit/EduKit3/GPIOZero/worksheet.md

 In this resource you will make a robot that will detect a line or avoid an obstacle.

-n.b.
 The full code for each of the task below can be found in the [code folder](https://github.com/NBizzell/EduKit3/tree/master/Code).

 ## Software